Jcabs129/hc-tech-test/README.md

 This project contains automated tests for the nopCommerce demo website (`https://demo.nopcommerce.com`), with a focus on testing the camera and photo product page.
 The tests are built using Playwright and follow the Page Object Model pattern for maintainable and scalable test automation.

+## The Task

+In either JavaScript/Typescript, create a UI automation test for the following test case:

+Given I land on https://demo.nopcommerce.com/camera-photo When I click on any product item card
+And I click on Please select the address you want to ship to Then the address modal appears

 ## 🛠️ Installation

 1. Clone the repository: